wirshingh/Phyluce-UCE-pipeline-workflow-for-Hydra/README.md

 2. Assembled contigs for each sample in fasta format
 3. Job files and directory templates (link to download above)

 Copy the directory (and its subdirectories) <project> to your working Hydra directory of choice.
+Files in the directory ending with "RAW" can de ignored.

 Rename the directories <project> and <Assembled_Contigs> with names appropriate for your project.
 Copy your assembled contigs into the newly named <Assembled_Contigs> directory.

-Job files are numbered, and begin with number 5 and proceed through 17, which correspond to the numbered job files of the original LAB GitHub workflow.
+The Job files required for this pipeline are numbered, and begin with number 5 and proceed through 17.

 ## Begin Workflow